-General Motors Company (GM) CEO Mary Barra Presents at Barclays 2020 Global Automotive Conference (Transcript)

 Doug Parks

-Thanks Mary and thanks to Barclays for the opportunity to talk with you today.
+Thanks Mary, and thanks to Barclays for your opportunity to talk with you today.
 Like Mary said, we have a great story to share on EVs.
 And fortunately, it's a story I never get tired of telling.

-The short version is if you compare us to the competition in the EV space, we believe we have more flexibility, more versatility, more scale, and more experience than anyone else.
-And we're putting together a full portfolio of electric vehicles in a variety of styles and price points, more cost -- effectively than anyone else.
+The short version is, if you compare us to the competition in the EV space, we believe we have more flexibility, more versatility, more scale, and more experience than anyone else.
+And we're putting together a full portfolio of electric vehicles in a variety of styles and price points, more cost effectively than anyone else.
 So let me explain how.

-The Ultium platform is the foundation of our EV strategy the drive units, power electronics and battery pack.
+The Ultium platform is the foundation of our EV strategy to drive units, power electronics and battery pack.
 We developed it as the foundation of our EV architecture, minimizing part count and maximizing flexibility.
 And it sets a new standard for configuring a common set of components, in many different ways.

 Our propulsion systems can be tailored to accommodate almost all individual vehicle needs.
 The drive unit family Ultium Drive consists of five drive units, containing at least one of three different motors that enable front-wheel drive, rear-wheel drive, e-assist all-wheel drive and ultra high-performance all-wheel drive, from anything from a compact vehicle to the 1,000-horsepower GMC HUMMER EV behind me.